 - handling shared products such as floor and surface cleaners, hand sanitiser refills and disinfectants

 - working across multiple places of work, increasing the risk of contracting and spreading the virus

-Employers must also identify whether there are other increased risks as a result of coronavirus (COVID-19), including:
+Employers must also identify whether there are other increased risks as a result of COVID-19, including:

 - fatigue and stress due to changes in the workplace, for example changes to work processes, work hours and rosters